ebininoroniex/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1 - A script that displays a confused smiley "(Ôo)'
-2 - A script that displays the content of the /etc/passwd file 3 - A script that displays the content of /etc/passwd and /etc/hosts 4 - A script that displays the last 1o lines
+2 - A script that displays the content of the /etc/passwd file 3 - A script that displays the content of /etc/passwd and /etc/hosts 4 - A script that displays the last 10 lines of /etc/passwd
-5 -
+5 - A script that displays the first 10 lines of /etc/passwd
 6 -
 7 -
 8 -